jarrodbb/Social-Network-API/README.md

 This is an API for a Social Media Web Application where Users can share their thoughts and react with a friend's thoughts.
 The User is also given the ability to create a friends list where the friend can be added and removed from the list

-To achieve the desired results of the Social Media Web Applicaiton the following functionalities were developed,
+To achieve the desired results of the Social Media Web Applicaiton the following routes were developed,

 - Creating a new User
+- Getting all Users and their Thoughts
+- Getting a Single User and their Thoughts
-- Updating a User
+- Updating a User by their _id
-- Removing a User
+- Removing a User by their _id
 - Adding a Friend
 - Removing a Friend
+- Getting all Thoughts
+- Getting a single Thought by its _id
 - Creating a Thought
-- Updating a Thought
+- Updating a Thought by its _id
-- Removing a Thought
+- Removing a Thought by it _id
 - Creating a Reaction
 - Removing a Reaction
-- Getting all Users
-- Getting a Single User
-- Getting all Thought
-- Getting a single Thought

 For the this Web Application, express.js was utilised along with MongoDB database and the Mongoose ODM.